 The crystal is a domed plastic which can be easily polished if it becomes scuffed.
 This is before synthetic sapphire became the scratch-free choice for watchmakers.

-The pitted metal on the case, crown and pushers shows the ravages of time.
+The pitted metal on the case, crown and pushers show the ravages of time.
 Maybe this watch was worn on Navy missions.
 If it could only talk, I am sure it would have some tales to tell.

 Because the domed crystal acts like a convex reflector, this watch was difficult to photograph.
 The curved edges showed the lights, the room and sometimes even the photographer.
 The crystal is also scuffed obscuring the dial detail.